 This makes Enduimet a great addition for younger travellers, off the beaten track enthousiasts and people who are more on a budget can’t afford to go to all the more expensive parks, but still want to have that unique safari experience.
 If you’re interested in visiting the park.
 Ask us for a quote by clicking here.

 Arusha –Since Enduimet lies fairly close to Arusha, it’s the perfect off the beaten track destination to have a nice daytrip.
 If you leave in the early morning, you can have a safari and return safely before dark.
 In Arusha there’s loads of accommodations such as lodges, hostels and hotels in every price range.

 Camping –If you fancy something more adventurous, you might consider staying in Enduimet’s local campsite.
 Chui public campsite is the only official campsite in the wildlife management area and offers a great, private experience as not often visitors camp here.
 Camping at chui public campsite, while giraffes, elephants and other wild animals are near is surely a great experience!

 Luxury Campsites/Lodges – Even though there are few lodges in the area.
 There’s a couple of options like the luxury Shu’Mata camp – A semi-permanent camp, hidden in the maasai lands and a perfect off the beaten track destination at the foot of Mt Kilimanjaro.
-By 2021 Enduimet wildlife management area will have its own lodge, called the WMA lodge, located right in the middle of the park on a beautiful hill.
-It’s currently being build so we didn’t have any time to review it yet (stay tuned).
+Since 2021 Enduimet Wildlife Management Area also has its own lodge, called the WMA lodge, located right in the middle of the park on a beautiful hill.

 From Arusha it’s about a 2-2,5 hour drive.